bigbluebutton/bigbluebutton/bigbluebutton-tests/gns3/README.md

    ```

    This stops `ssh` from complaining about server host keys changing, which happens every time you delete and rebuild a server.

+### Installing test clients

+1. Build a GUI image using NPDC's `GNS3/ubuntu.py`:

+   `./ubuntu.py -r 20 -s $((1024*1024)) -m 1024 --boot-script opendesktop.sh --gns3-appliance`

+   This step adds the GUI packages to the Ubuntu 20 cloud image and creates a new cloud image used for the test clients.
+It takes about half an hour.

+1. Upload the resulting GUI image to the gns3 server using NPDC's `GNS3/upload-image.py`

+1. Add a test client with `./gns3-bbb.py testclient`

+1. You can access a testclient's GUI by double-clicking on its icon in the GNS3 GUI.

+1. You can `ssh` into a testclient by specifying its NAT gateway as a jump host (`-J`) option to ssh: `ssh -J NAT4 testclient`

 ### Possible Test Environments